 The Commercial Edge District - CE is intended to create an improved transitional "gateway" district at the primary southern entry point to Downtown Antioch at the intersection of State Highway 173 and Route 83/Main Street.
 This area currently consists of predominantly auto-oriented commercial uses, such as fast food restaurants and convenience retail.
-The CE District strives to enhance the character of the area by improving site and design standards for development of new buildings, streets, streetscapes and landscape character.
+The CE District strives to enhance the character of the area by improving site and design standards for development of new buildings, streets, streetscapes and landscape character, as well as providing the opportunity to create an extended mixed-use district matching that of the Village Core.